jalik/js-fetch-client/README.md

   options: {
     mode: 'cors',
   },
-  // Enable conversion of Body response.
+  // Enable conversion of body response.
-  // It can be one of "arraybuffer", "blob", "json", "text" or undefined to ignore response body.
+  // It can be one of "arraybuffer", "blob", "json", "text"
+  // Use undefined to ignore response body.
   responseType: 'json',
   // Transform request options and headers before sending.
   // Several functions can be passed (all executed sequentially).